How to Mount Heavy Artwork on Brick-Veneer Walls

 Step 1: Identify what wall you’re actually drilling into

 Tap the wall.
 Hollow knock = Gyprock with a cavity behind it (brick veneer or stud-frame internal).
 Solid thud = solid brick or double-brick.
-If hollow, you’re brick veneer; do the rest of this article.
+If hollow, you’re brick veneer.
 If solid, you’re double-brick (older Aussie homes, pre-1950 mostly) and any DynaBolt straight in will work.
+Quick cross-check: drill a 3 mm pilot.
+If you punch through after 12 mm of soft material and feel air, brick veneer confirmed.
+If you hit hard resistance after 10 mm, double brick.
+Common mistake: assuming “feels solid” means solid brick — could be Gyprock right against a brick wall with no cavity (uncommon but happens in some 1960s extensions).

 Step 2: Find the timber stud first — that’s the gold standard

 If a stud is anywhere within 200 mm of where you want to hang the artwork, fix to the stud.
-Use the deep-scan mode on the stud finder; cheap finders read the brick behind as “stud” and lie.
-Cross-check by drilling a 3 mm pilot — into a stud you’ll get timber dust.
-Into Gyprock-then-cavity you’ll feel the bit punch through into nothing.
+Use the deep-scan mode on the stud finder — cheap finders read the brick behind as “stud” and lie.
+Cross-check by drilling a 3 mm pilot.
+Into a stud you get timber dust.
+Into Gyprock-then-cavity, the bit punches through into nothing.
+Stud-fixed: 14g × 65 mm batten screw, pre-drilled 4 mm, will hold 50+ kg easily.
+The cavity stops mattering.
+Listen mate, this is the easiest version of the job, and if you’re not confident with stud finders generally, my guide to using a stud finder properly walks through the cross-sweep technique that catches the lies.

 Step 3: If no stud is convenient, decide between brick fix or frame fix